Competition between superconductivity and nematic order in high-$T_c$ superconductor: Abstract

 \section{Abstract}

-We investigate the competition between superconductivity and nematic order in $d$-wave high-$T_c$ superconductor.
-Apart from the competitive interaction with superconducting order, the nematic order also couples strongly to gapless nodal quasiparticles.
-The interplay of these two interactions is analyzed by means of renormalization group method.
-An interesting consequence of ordering competition is the appearance of runaway behavior for some specific parameters, which implies an instability of first order transition.
-We show that the ratio between gap velocity and Fermi velocity, $\kappa = v_\Delta/v_F$, of nodal quasiparticles plays a crucial role in determining the fixed point of the system.
-As $\kappa$ decreases, the possibility of first order transition is enhanced.
-At the nematic critical point where $\kappa \rightarrow 0$ driven by the critical nematic fluctuation, no stable fixed point exists and first order transition becomes inevitable.
-Our results indicate that gapless fermionic degrees of freedom should be taken into account in the theoretical description of competing orders.
+We investigate the competition between $d$-wave superconductivity and nematic order in high-$T_c$ superconductor, and examine the role played by gapless fermionic degrees of freedom.
+Apart from the competitive interaction with the superconducting order parameter, the nematic order parameter couples strongly to gapless nodal quasiparticles.
+The interplay of these two kinds of interactions is analyzed by means of renormalization group method.
+In case the fermionic degree of freedom are entirely neglected, the competitive interaction between two bosonic order parameters is strongly relevant, and can lead to runaway behavior.
+However, these properties are fundamentally changed once the dynamics of fermions are taken into account.
+At the nematic quantum critical point where an extreme fermion velocity anisotropy occurs, the superconducting and nematic order parameters are decoupled from each other.
+Consequently, the phase transitions are continuous, and $d$-wave superconductivity can coexist with nematic order homogeneously.
+These results indicate that the gapless fermions can play an important role and should be carefully included in the theoretical description of competing orders.